KingCole32/myshoku/README.md

 # myshoku

-> MyShoku was created as to give quick and simple information, including geolocation, regarding eateries in the local area, either based around the Cognet Lab home office or the user's own location.
+> MyShoku was created to give quick and simple information, including geolocation, regarding eateries in the local area, either based around the Cognet Lab home office or the user's own location.

 ## Basic routes